UcheSylvester/ABC-For-Kids/README.md

 # Alphabetic-Sounds
-An web app for learning the English alphabets and sounds
+A web app designed to help kids learn the English Alphabets